anarubioruiz/ARIA-data/example-based-learning/A.1/asp/t-fewshot-3-GPT4.md

 ## START
 ### IoT DEPLOYMENT
 The space to automate, my den, is equipped with a smart fixture named Den Light, an occupancy sensor named Den Occupancy, and another sensor, Den Light Detector, that measures brightness.
-No window covers are in the kitchen (but there are windows).
+No window covers are in the den (but there are windows).

 ### GOAL
 illuminate